 Certified B Corporations are redefining the role of business in society by focusing on doing good — not just maximizing profit.
 We’re extremely proud that, in December 2019, Avocado Green entered into a cohort to become a Certified B Corp, ranking well beyond the minimum threshold.
 We expect high impact scores in Community, Environment, and Workers.
 Learn more about our score here.

 Our Experience Centers, located in Hoboken and Santa Monica, are community hubs.
 More than a showcase of our materials and products, we bring people together in these Certified Green Businesses through free yoga and meditation classes, coffee and kombucha, and live music.
 We’re also working with like-minded local organizations to host regular events, workshops, readings, and featured artists.

-We are agents of change in India, where we are growing rural, sustainable economies with our certified organic latex and wool, which is safer for our farmers and our consumers.
+We are agents of change in India, where we are growing rural, sustainable economies with our certified organic latex and wool, which is safer for our farmers and our customers.
 In Northern India, we manage a wool processing factory, 180,000 sheep, and the 40,000 hectares where they graze among pastures where the soil and grasses pass biannual tests to confirm no pesticides have been used for at least three years.
 The sheep live in the foothills of the Himalayas, between 8,000 and 14,000 feet, and are herded twice a year to be shorn.
 In the town of Rampur, we operate a factory where we clean and package the wool.
 Sitting along the Sutlej River, the organic wool factory is a positive lynchpin in a community where opportunities are scarce.

 In Southern India, we operate an organic latex farm and factory, where we sustainably harvest the latex we use in Avocado products.
 Because it’s certified organic, the process is safer for farmers and factory workers, and better for the local community.